 In a turbulent world, where the geopolitical order is in transition, the one thing you can rely on is the constancy of the May 2018 REACH (Registration, Evaluation, Authorization and Restriction of Chemicals) deadline.
-Yes, Thursday May 31st 2018 is the deadline for registering existing substances used in low volumes (one to 100 tonnes per year) in the EU.
+Yes, Thursday 31 May 2018 was the deadline for registering existing substances used in low volumes (one to 100 tonnes per year) in the EU.
 Although this marks the formal finish of dossier generation for existing substances, it is by no means the end of the process.
 Read on to find out about the hurdles you’ll meet on the road post-REACH submission.

 Hurdle 1: completeness and compliance checks

 The European Chemicals Agency (ECHA) will check your submitted dossier for completeness.
 This now involves both IT and manual checks.
 Since the introduction of completeness checks and until the end of 2016, manual checks were carried out in 33% of dossiers.
 The main areas where gaps in completeness were identified related to the chemical safety report (CSR) and the substance uses.

 ECHA also conducts compliance checks on at least 5% of all dossiers received within each tonnage band.
 In 2016, 91% of the dossiers compliance-checked had non-compliances severe enough to require further action and require generation of new information.

 The substance evaluation process may throw up requests for additional information to complete gaps, clarify a concern or to bring a dossier into compliance with REACH.
 Addressing concerns and generating new information in response to these requests can take a significant amount of time and add to costs.

 Once registered, you need to monitor the annual tonnage of your substance because increasing tonnage may put you in the next band for registration.
 If this occurs you will need to upgrade the registration, at potential significant cost.
 The key to ensuring that you do not need an unwanted upgrade is through forward planning and knowing the options available to you.